-Cash and Other Monetary Assets.
-Cash consists of: (i) coins, paper currency and readily negotiable instruments, such as money orders, checks, and bank drafts on hand or in transit for deposit; (ii) amounts on demand deposit with banks or other financial institutions including nonconfirmed collections and disbursements; (iii) investments held outside of Treasury; and, (iv) foreign currencies which, for accounting purposes, will be translated into U.S. dollars at the exchange rate on the financial statement date.
+nonconfirmed collections and disbursements; (iii) investments held outside of Treasury; and, (iv) foreign currencies which, for accounting purposes, will be translated into U.S. dollars at the exchange rate on the financial statement date.
 Other monetary assets include gold, special drawing rights, and U.S. Reserves in the International Monetary Fund.
 This category is principally for use by the Department of the Treasury.
 The amount of cash and other monetary assets the reporting entity holds and is authorized to spend is entity cash.
 The cash and other monetary assets a Federal entity collects and holds on behalf of the U.S. Government or other entities are non-entity cash and other monetary assets.
 The components of cash and other monetary assets will be disclosed in the notes to the financial statement (Note 4).

 Investments.
 Investments in Federal securities will be reported separately from investments in non-Federal securities.
 Investments in Federal securities include non-marketable par value Treasury securities, market-based Treasury securities, marketable Treasury securities, and securities issued by other Federal entities.
 Non-Federal securities include those issued by State and local governments, Government-Sponsored Enterprises, and other private corporations.
 Investments are normally reported at acquisition cost or amortized acquisition cost (less an allowance for losses, if any).
-The components of investments, including the market value of market-based and marketable Treasury securities, will be disclosed (Note 5).
-(See SFFAS No. 1 for further information on investments in par value Treasury securities and in marketable and market-based Treasury securities expected to be held to maturity.)
+The components of investments, including the market value of market-based and marketable Treasury securities, will be disclosed (Note 5)42.
 Reporting entities with material investments in Treasury securities attributable to Funds from Dedicated Collections must include in the required Note (Note 5) on Investments as described in SFFAS No. 27, as amended by SFFAS No. 43.
 Agencies with non-fiduciary deposit funds with investment authority that report intragovernmental FBWT should also report investments in Treasury securities as intragovernmental.